|[ About Us ]||[ Contact Us ]||[ News ]||[ SIB ]||[ SIB Audit ]||[ TFFR ]||[ Search ]||[ Site Map ]||

 Because of the impact returning to work could have on your TFFR retirement benefits, we strongly encourage you to contact our office to discuss all of your options.
 The following is a description of retiree re-employment alternatives.

-Example: Jane retires July 1, 20011, and begins collecting TFFR retirement benefits.
+Example: Jane retires July 1, 2015, and begins collecting TFFR retirement benefits.
 On August 1, she signs a 9-month contract with a ND school district to work for 600 hours which allows her 100 hours for in-staff subbing.
 With the exception of extra-curricular duty and professional development, all compensated hours count toward the 700-hour limit.
 Jane and her employer complete a TFFR Retired Member Employment Notification form and submit to TFFR for approval.
-Jane receives salary from the school district, and employer contributions are paid to TFFR on the teaching salary as well as any in-staff subbing, extracurricular or employment after Retirement continued professional development pay.
+Jane receives salary from the school district, and employer and employee contributions are paid to TFFR on the teaching salary as well as any in-staff subbing, extracurricular or professional development pay.
 Jane continues to receive her monthly TFFR retirement benefit while teaching part time.
+The additional employee contributions are added to the retiree's account value but the monthly benefit is not affected.

 The TFFR retirement plan does not contain provisions for automatic cost of living adjustments to retirement benefits.